 Her body, her life , the woman who spent her loving life-- planning, thinking ahead, valuing personal responsibility, caring for others, giving totally to her children -- That beautiful vessel graced by a radiant spirit ---- had been utterly destroyed by a deliberate act of willful stupidity.

 I have been asked repeatedly what sort of compensation I want for Krista's unfair death.
 What punishments I want to see meted to Krista's killer.
 I really don't care.
 There is no price for replacing Krista.
 She was a rare gift to this world.
 Working, Loving, and always giving.

 I am pissed that the thanks she received for her lifetime of struggle and perseverance and service to others…all of her hard work, was death by reason of willful stupidity.

-Krista is the primary wage earner for our family, she always filed head of household with her yearly salary of about $130,000 per year.
+Krista is the primary wage earner for our family, she always filed head of household with her salary.
 I am the homemaker, adjunct college faculty and a musician.
 But make no mistake, Krista's life was not about money.
 Money is merely the reward for her love, her sacrifice, her depth of compassion to ensure we were always secure.
 Every year she ensured we had savings, invested in retirement and most of all our children's future education.
 We saved, re-used, and recycled constantly, never throwing money away on unnecessary superficial accessories.
 We were to continue with a long happy life.

 Krista does not get to enjoy the rewards for her personal sacrifice, for those late evenings at work when all of her co-workers left for home to be with their families…to blow of an afternoon…she never did that because work Always had to be done.
 I do not get to grow old with Krista, to protect her, and to always have her in my arms.